rakeshmane/jsHELL/README.md

 **How it's different than existing ones?**

     I couldn't really find any similar tool.
-The one I find uses "netcat" and some shit which isn't working in my Macbook for some unknown reasons so I developed this tool. jsHELL doesn't rely on any external libraries or tools, it uses WebSocket for communication with browser.
+The one I find uses "netcat" and some shit which isn't working in my Macbook for some unknown reasons so I developed this tool. jsHELL doesn't rely on any external tools, it uses WebSocket for communication with browser.
 Plus the the code of jsHELL is very simple and straighforward so anyone can modify it as per their needs.

 **How to run?**